asr1/digital-garden/src/site/notes/Misc/Jokes.md

 * **Why is Cinderella so bad at sports?** Her coach is a pumpkin.
 	* Alternatively: she can't get to the ball
 * **Why was the basketball court wet?** The players kept dribbling all over it!
+* A pirate walks into a bar.
+The bartender says "Uh, sir, are you aware you've got the wheel of a ship sticking out of your pants?"
+"Aye," says the pirate.
+"It's driving me nuts!"

 ## The Counterfeiters
 Two counterfeiters were admiring the latest bills.
 One turned to the other and said "You fool!
 You printed a $25 bill!
 No one will accept this!"